tapio/live-server/README.md

 	wait: 1000, // Waits for all changes, before reloading.
 Defaults to 0 sec.
 	mount: [['/components', './node_modules']], // Mount a directory to a route.
 	logLevel: 2, // 0 = errors only, 1 = some, 2 = lots
-	middleware: [function(req, res, next) { next(); }] // Takes an array of Connect-compatible middleware that are injected into the server middleware stack
+	middleware: [function(req, res, next) { next(); }], // Takes an array of Connect-compatible middleware that are injected into the server middleware stack
+	mimetypes: { 'application/wasm': ['.wasm'] } // Set extended MIME types
 };
 liveServer.start(params);
 ```